gwaidan/metro-modular/ColonelMIDI/readme.md

 -use "spare" gates in input-side LED drivers for "belt and braces" buffering of 6N137 optocoupler outputs;

--add 10u SMT cap on Vcc line near MCU
+-add 10u SMT cap on Vcc line near MCU;

+-cc-by-sa licensing with no restrictions on use